-A modern, new vision for Leon House has transformed this iconic 60s building into a stylish skyrise, introducing true luxury living to Croydon.
+Phase one of Leon Quarter has seen the transformation of this iconic 60s building into a stylish skyrise, introducing true luxury living to Croydon.

 As an example of the UK’s finest surviving mid-20th century brutalist architecture, we were conscious of working closely with the local authority and our architects to create a sympathetic conversion to accommodate 263 one and two bedroom apartments, a double height lobby, a rooftop sky garden and private dining space.